arduino/docs-content/content/arduino-cloud/02.hardware/06.device-provisioning/content.md

 ![Board connecting](assets/connecting-with-usb-loading.png)

-Wait for it to finish and when it is complete click "continue".
+Wait for it to finish and when it is completed, click "continue".

 ![Board connected to the cloud](assets/succesfull-connection-with-usb.png)

 You will now be taken to the device page.
 Here you can see the details of the board, change the name, attach it to a thing and change the network configuration.

-Top configure the network that your device connects to press the section highlighted in the image below.
+To configure the network that your device connects to, press the section highlighted in the image below.

 ![Network configuration on device page](assets/network-config-device-page.png)

-Then on the next page enter your WiFi credentials and your board will connect to it!
+Then on the next page enter your Wi-Fi credentials and your board will connect to it!

 To find out more about Arduino Cloud Things, go [here](https://docs.arduino.cc/arduino-cloud/cloud-interface/things/).
 In the bottom left corner you can press the icon highlighted in the image below to create a thing and attach your board to it automatically.
 Clicking it also takes you to the Thing page.